Reviews You Can Rely On

 Speed

-To compare acceleration, we timed how long it took each skateboard to complete a 50' course, starting from a complete stop.
-We averaged the results of multiple trials and had the same rider for each board to improve the accuracy of the results.
-The Hiboy S22 had an average time of 4.91 seconds — easily beating some other boards that cost considerably more.
+When we timed how long it took the Hiboy S22 to complete a 50' course, starting from a complete stop.
+It has an average time of 4.91 seconds — easily beating some other boards that cost considerably more.

 hiboy s22 - this board delivered typical results in our range test.